 Phase I Bond Release

 After mining is completed on any increment or identifiable unit of a mine, the mine operator may apply for a Phase I Bond Release.
 This is the first of three phases in which the performance or reclamation bond monies are released to the operator.
 Typically, this release is sought after all backfilling and grading has been completed on the increment or identifiable unit.
-The backfilling and grading must be done prior to Phase I bond release.
+The backfilling and grading must be done to achieve approximate original contour (AOC).
+The removal of all support facilities (unless otherwise approved in the permit) must be done prior to Phase I bond release.
 These facilities include coal pads, office and maintenance areas and roads.
 The operator can get the maximum amount of the bond release allowed under Phase I if, in addition to the above requirements, the topsoil has been replaced to the depth specified in the approved permit.
 Permanent structures must be in place at this time.
 Temporary structures that are needed for sediment control must be in place and maintained at the time of Phase I approval.
 Theses temporary structures for sediment control must remain until the drainage area controlled by them has attained Phase II vegetation standards.

 Phase II Bond Release